What is Chin Na?

 - Serious damage – Causing serious damage that makes impossible to continue the fight

 Chin Na methods can be efficiently performed at multiple levels of incisivity:

 - From the lowest (for instance in learning / teaching)

 - Up to the highest (which involves serious injury if not even death)

-Behind this millennial knowledge (still widely applied) there is a profound and articulated scientific study of bodily mechanics (double-stranded with traditional chinese medicine).
+Behind this millennial knowledge (still widely applied by high-level martial artists) there is a profound and articulated scientific study of bodily mechanics (double-stranded with TCM, traditional Chinese medicine).

-To conclude this introduction it should be emphasized that what is most important in the interiorization of Chin Na is not the application of the individual techniques but the understanding of founding concepts behind them; in the next article and in the following we will look at the basics of this important branch of martial arts.
+- What is most important in the interiorization of Chin Na is not the mechanical application of each individual technique but the understanding of founding concepts / principles behind them

 Author: Master Kongling